sarahciston/tethered/posts/ideal-platform.md

-1. process over product, community collaboration, access, legibility, and the plat/form-content relationship
-      1. comes from two behaviors
-      2. TRACEABLE:
-         1. - structurally: FORK, MERGE, MOD, REMIX
-         2. - discursively: COMMENT, ATTRIBUTE
-      3. TRANSLUCENT
-         1. - structurally: layering meaning
-         2. - discursively: accessing learning

-IMPACT: The impact of this would be to unravel the false binary between users and developers, re-engaging us with our tools.
+The impact of this would be to unravel the false binary between users and developers, re-engaging us with our tools.
 It would allow for what Bonnie Nardi calls "end-user programming", where the folks who create with digital tools have more egalitarian relationships with the code they use, rather than being subject strictly to the uses imagined by its designers.
 This would also open up space for more process-oriented approaches and ethics, rather than final product motivated work.
 Process-oriented approaches let us trace authors and origins, which carries political weight, particularly in meme culture.
 Plus, when explainability is foregrounded and tools reveal their own processes, this can provide more open teaching models and broader exposure to casual, accessible, egalitarian teaching and learning.
 All this requires new, capacious forms that are willing to cross genre and content boarders and that can hold new paradigms tenderly and destabilize categories.

 GOALS: So, in order to make this leap, how do we do this?
 I started with a laundry list of ideas, a lengthy collection of characteristics for what I imagined a creative-critical-code writing platform would require... most of which I spotted on other existing platforms.
 I've been scouring the Web 2.0 to see if I could duct-tape together my dream platform, but nothing has been quite right.
 It should have the sociability, comment-friendly interface, and recommendation system of a streamlined writing platform like Medium.com.
 It should have version tracking and comparable diffs like GitHub.
 It should be modular and open-source and portable.